tinode/chat/README.md

       public: { ... }, // application-defined user's 'public' object
       private: { ... } // application-defined user's 'private' object, present only
                        // for the requester's own subscriptions

-      // The following fields are present only when querying 'me' table
+      // The following fields are present only when querying 'me' topic
       topic: "grp1XUtEhjv6HND", // string, topic this subscription describes
       seq: 321, // integer, server-issued id of the last {data} message
       with: "usr2il9suCbuko", // string, if this is a P2P topic, peer's ID, optional